mmoya26/dollarguard/README.md

 :fire: [Live site](https://dollarguard.pages.dev/login)

-##  Currently working on: small tweaks and bug fixes
+##  Currently working on: allowing users to delete years that they are tracking

 ##  Todo in general

+- Add delete option for specific year (in case user enters the wrong year in the new active year form)

 - Add loading state for monthly cards when editing and fetching data

 - Add fomatting to the rest of the monthly stats cards

-- Prevent user from pasting values in amount and budget inputs
+- Prevent user from pasting values in any of the p-inputNumber elements

 - Figure out how to handle when users delete a category that have exisiting expenses tied to the deleted category